peytondmurray/CV/peyton_murray_cv.typ

     - Backend open-source engineer in Quansight's consulting branch.
 Contributed open source bug fixes, feature development, and maintenance for large and critical packages in the Python scientific ecosystem, including `jupyter`, `scipy`, `numpy`, `conda`, and many smaller projects.
-Reduced `ray`'s CI documentation build time (\~1hr) by 50%, and automated building, linting, publishing, and testing for the `tensorflow` ecosystem with \~40 CI/CD workflows
+    - Reduced `ray`'s CI documentation build time (\~1hr) by 50%, and automated the
+      building, linting, publishing, and testing of the `tensorflow` ecosystem with
+      \~40 CI/CD workflows spread across multiple projects.
     - Built and released Python code in addition to C/C++ and Rust for performance-critical applications.
     - Led design and delivery for open source contracts as tech lead for teams of 5-10